 In the afternoon, take in a sweeping 360° panoramic view of Tennant Creek at the Bill Allen Lookout.
 Read the plaques to learn about significant local sites as the day turns to dusk.
 This is the perfect spot to sit and watch an iconic Tennant Creek sunset.
 Check into your accommodation tonight and wind down for the evening.
 There are plenty options to choose from, from motel style rooms, to cabins and caravan parks.

 Relive the gold rush era at Battery Hill Mining Centre

 Check out one of the local takeaways or cafés for breakfast before making your way to Battery Hill Mining Centre.
-Learn all about the outback gold rush of the 1930’s and get a glimpse of what it was like living in Tennant Creek during that era.
+Learn all about the outback gold rush of the 1930s and get a glimpse of what it was like living in Tennant Creek during that era.
 Check out the world-class minerals display and the museum display ‘Freedom, Fortitude and Flies’, which looks at social life on the goldfields throughout that time.
-Join an underground mining tour where you will get to see the machinery in action, as well as the Gold Stamp Battery, which has been fully restored and operates during tours.
+Join an underground mining tour where you’ll see the machinery in action, as well as the Gold Stamp Battery, which has been fully restored and operates during tours.

 Bush tucker tour at Nyinkka Nyunya Art & Culture Centre

 Immerse yourself in local Aboriginal art and culture this afternoon with a visit to the Nyinkka Nyunyu Art & Culture Centre.
 Here you can learn all about bush tucker and traditional medicines, as well as about Aboriginal life and history in the Tennant Creek region.
 To gain a deeper insight into Warumungu culture, book a locally guided tour through Nyinkka Nyunyu, which takes you through arid zone gardens, interpreting plants and the landscapes of the region.